schedulemycoach/laravel7-fullcalendar/README.md

 # Laravel 7 Fullcalendar component
 Notice: This is a fork of  Edofre/laravel-fullcalendar package, which I have grown to love and use.
-This package is now code compliant for the newer versions of Laravel 7.
+This package is now code compliant for the newer versions of Laravel 7 and FullCalendar v5.
 This version will now install adding the required NPM packages directly without Bower or the fxp/composer-asset plugin.
 ## Warning
-If you are upgrading from a previous version I would remove Edofre/laravel-fullcalendar package, any unneeded Bower/fxp/composer-asset plugin components and any config and CSS/JS files in your public folder.
+If you are upgrading from a previous version I would remove Edofre/laravel-fullcalendar package, any unneeded Bower/fxp/composer-asset plugin components and any FullCalendar config and FullCalendar CSS/JS files from that previous package in your public folder.

 ## Use with Laravel/Homestead
 This package will NOT install properly under Laravel/Homestead at this time because of VirtualBox Issues.